omoravskyi/botium-box-basic-dist/README.md

 * [docker-compose](https://docs.docker.com/compose/install/)

 _If you have a firewall, you have to make sure that it allows inbound connections to port 4000 (default Botium Box listen port), or any other port if you are not using the default port_

+### Adapting Configuration

+In case you are using your own MySQL database, adapt the configuration in _docker-compose.yml_.

+Place the license key file _license.key_ in the _resources_ directory to make it available to Botium Box.

 ### Run Botium Box